 Every November, visitors to the Volusia County Fair & Youth Show experience the best in livestock shows, rides and games, live music, talent show, and animal exhibits.
 Not far from Orlando, the fair offers Volusia County youth a place to showcase their livestock, art, music, photography, horticulture, agriculture, crafts, and home projects.
 Students can compete for awards in this 10-day long festival.

-Guests at Walt Disney World's annual Food and Wine festival can sample the best in food and wine, while also enjoying live music, signature dinners, galas and new marketplaces.
+Guests at Walt Disney World's annual Epcot Food and Wine festival can sample the best in food and wine, while also enjoying live music, signature dinners, galas and new marketplaces.
 This annual festival at Epcot on Bay Lake provides international foods at 35 kiosks, special events like book signings and chef tips, and special culinary demonstrations from celebrity chefs.

 Pioneer Day is an outdoor festival that celebrates Osceola County's heritage.
 Attendees enjoy family-friendly activities, live music, historic reenactments, and interesting lessons in butter-making, cow-milking, and other pioneer chores.

-Celebrate Christmas at OMA.
-The Festival of Trees kicks off the holiday season at the Orlando Museum of Art.
+At the Orlando Museum of Art, the Festival of Trees kicks off the holiday season.
 Guests can enjoy a wonderland of stunningly decorated trees and wreaths, as well as gingerbread creations, a Toyland Town activity area, and prize drawings.
 The event has been going on for over three decades and puts on annual events suitable for all ages like the Reindeer Romp Children's Party and Ugly Holiday Sweater Date Night.

 Located in the town of Winter Park, the Winter Park Craft Festival focuses on locally-made art and sustainable foods and is quickly becoming one of the most popular events in Central Florida.
-This culture-focused collaboration between some of Florida's most progressive non-profits, farmers, artisans, gardeners, and entrepreneurs features DIY workshops, kid-friendly activities, live music, cooking demonstrations, seminars, and a farmers market.
+This culture-focused collaboration between some of Florida's most progressive non-profits, farmers, artisans, gardeners, and entrepreneurs features DIY workshops, kid-friendly activities, live music, cooking demonstrations, seminars, and a farmers' market.

 Light Up UCF is one of the most popular holiday events in Orlando and it's pretty affordable too.
-Celebrating more than 10 years of "music, lights, and ice," attendees can look forward to a spectacular light show, free outdoor movies, plus visits and pictures with Santa on the University of Central Florida Campus.
-Families will also enjoy plenty of exciting rides, budget-friendly eating spots, popular hit music, and the largest outdoor skating rink in Orlando.
+Celebrating more than ten years of "music, lights, and ice," attendees can look forward to a spectacular light show, free outdoor movies, plus visits and pictures with Santa on the University of Central Florida Campus.
+Families will also enjoy plenty of exciting rides, budget-friendly eats, music, and the largest outdoor skating rink in Orlando.

 Mickey's Very Merry Christmas is a jolly holiday parade at the Magic Kingdom Park.
-Attendees can enjoy live entertainment, amazing fireworks, and a festive holiday parade at this family-friendly winter celebration.
+From November to December, attendees can enjoy live entertainment, amazing fireworks, and a festive holiday parade at this family-friendly winter celebration.
 Families can meet Disney's characters decked out in holiday wear, watch a special Frozen performance, and take advantage of delicious dining and dessert packages.